 All I mean is this: Google’s actions should be viewed in terms of a handful of oddly constituted “competitors”.
 Google acts the way that it does because Microsoft, Apple and Facebook each pose an existential threat to Google.
 That is, if any of these three competitors fulfills its strategic vision then the revenue faucet at Google (contextual online advertising) gets shut off completely, or else Google becomes a thrall to another corporation (the way that Yahoo! is in thrall to Microsoft now).
 This struggle is world-historical because it matters deeply which companies are in a dominant position and are able to steer the development of technology and technological practices.
 Who dominates can spell the difference between an Internet that is open, mostly free-as-in-beer and libertarian versus one that is proprietary, metered and closely monitored by governments and corporations.
 Is a world characterized by the dominance of Google better or worse than a world in which Microsoft, Apple or Facebook is in charge?
 Let’s look at Google and the respective strategic visions of its competitors:

 Google’s core business model has become so amorphous that it is in awkward forms of competition with Apple, Microsoft and Facebook.
-This is despite the fact that the only competitive ad network (supposedly Google’s core business) belongs to Yahoo!2.
+This is despite the fact that the only competitive ad network (supposedly Google’s core business) belongs to Yahoo! ((Yahoo! by itself has not been an important player for a long time, since its core concept has always been “portals”)).
 It helps to be reminded of what this market looks like (2008 numbers grabbed from Wikipedia):

 |Vendor||Ad viewers (millions)|